 What other revenue sources could support a State Transition Fund?

-Additional sources of state funding to consider as part of your transition funding portfolio include:
+Below is a list of additional sources of state funding to consider as part of your transition funding portfolio.

 Securitization Financing of Retired Coal-Fired Power Plant